YouTransactor-SAS/mPOS-SDK-Android/README.md

 * The payment module implements the transaction processing for contact and contactless.
 For every payment, a UCubePaymentRequest instance should be provided as input to configure the current payment and durring the transaction a callback is returned for every step.
 At the end of transaction a PaymentContext instance is returned which contains all necessary data to save the transaction.
 An example of Payment call is provided next.
 * The SDK provide an ILogger interface and a default implementation to manage logs.
 Your application has the choice between using the default implementation which print the logs in a file that can be sent to our TMS server or you can use you own implemantation of ILogger.

 All this functions are resumed in one Class which is UCubeAPI.
-This class provides public static methods that your application can use to setup IConnexionManager, setup Logger, do a payment, do an update using Our TMS...
+This class provides public static methods that your application can use to setup ConnexionManager, setup Logger, do a payment, do an update using Our TMS...

 The SDK do not perciste any connexion or transaction or update data.